Error mitigation and circuit division for early fault-tolerant quantum phase estimation: Discussion and Conclusion

-We have aimed to be as complete as possible in the resource counting of the phase estimation part of the algorithm.
-However, we have neglected a significant complicating factor for phase estimation; the preparation of the initial state.
-This is a topic of active research in the field of quantum simulation for chemistry~\cite{Tubman2018-ym, Lee2023-pa,fomichev2024initialstatepreparationquantum, berry2024rapidinitialstatepreparation}, and in general the cost $\mathcal{T}_{\mathrm{prep}}$ of preparing a state $|\psi\rangle$ with overlap $a=|\langle\phi|\psi\rangle|$ to our ground state will be problem dependent.
-When the initial state is not pure (i.e. $a\neq 1$), phase estimation has two options, both scaling with $\Delta$, the gap between $\phi$ and the nearest other eigenstate $|\psi\rangle$ has weight on. \begin{enumerate} \item Purify the initial state at a cost $\mathcal{T}'_{\mathrm{prep}}=\mathcal{O}(\mathcal{T}_{\mathrm{prep}}|a|^{-1}+\mathcal{T}_{\mathrm{H}}\Delta^{-1}|a|^{-1})$~\cite{ge2019faster,lin2022Heisenberg}, where $\mathcal{T}_{\mathrm{H}}$ is the cost of time evolution.
-This can be considered the new cost of state preparation. \item Use methods for estimating multiple phases simultaneously~\cite{obrien2019quantum,lin2022Heisenberg,dutkiewicz2022heisenberg,Ding2023-zt,Ding2023-ff}.
-These have a multiplicative cost scaling as $\mathcal{O}(|a|^{-2})$, but require circuits of depth at least $\Delta^{-1}$~\cite{moitraSuperresolution2015}.
-This can be achieved via the filtering algorithm of EUMLE with similar overhead (as was described in App.~\ref{sec:filtering}), but the precise constant factor remains to be determined. \end{enumerate} Both options put a lower bound on the minimum circuit depth required for QPE of $\mathcal{T}\sim\Omega(\Delta^{-1})$, which translates in our framework to a maximum error rate allowable (and thus a minimum number of qubits).
-Below this, the cost of estimating a single phase will become exponential, and studying problems such as the quantum eigenvalue estimation problem~\cite{somma2019quantum} (QEEP) becomes a more sensible path.
-Extending our framework to consider practical applications of the QEEP is a clear target for future work.
-Beyond the above lower bound, when $\Delta^{-1}\leq \mathcal{T}\leq \Delta^{-1}a^{-1}\mathcal{T}_{\mathrm{prep}}$, it becomes impractical to use the first option above, and so we incur an additional quadratic cost in $a$ (compared to a fully-fault-tolerant algorithm) that was not considered in this work.
-We suggest as such that early-fault tolerant algorithms research needs to focus on optimizing initial state preparation, and finding target applications where this cost is low.
+We have aimed to be as complete as possible in the resource estimate of MSQPE.
+However, we have neglected a significant complicating factor for ground state energy estimation: the preparation of a good initial state.
+Efficient protocols for preparing high-fidelity initial states are a topic of active research in the field of quantum simulation for chemistry~\cite{tubmanPostponing2018, leeEvaluating2023,fomichev2024initialstatepreparationquantum, berry2024rapidinitialstatepreparation}, and the cost of preparing a state $|\psi\rangle$ with overlap $a=|\langle\phi|\psi\rangle|$ with the ground state $|\phi\rangle$ can vary widely depending on the problem.
+If only an approximate ground state is available (i.e. $a\neq 1$) the energy can still be estimated, provided that the first excited state of the Hamiltonian is well separated from the ground state, by an energy gap $\Delta$.
+This can be achieved in two ways: (1) energy-filtering and amplitude amplification, which allow to disill the exact ground state $|\phi\rangle$ \cite{geFaster2019,linNearoptimal2020}; or (2) classical signal processing techniques that isolate the ground-state phase information~\cite{obrien2019quantum,linHeisenbergLimited2022,dutkiewicz2022heisenberg,dingEven2023,dingSimultaneous2023}.
+While the first method integrates immediately with our algorithm, it requires long state-preparation circuits, with a cost scaling as $\mathcal{O}(\Delta^{-1}a^{-1})$.
+This cost needs to be added for each circuit sample, which penalizes circuit division.
+The second class of methods require only one preparation of $|\psi\rangle$ for each circuit sample, but introduce a sampling overhead scaling as $\mathcal{O}(a^{-2})$ and require QPE circuits of at least depth $\mathcal{O}(\Delta^{-1})$~\cite{moitraSuperresolution2015}.
+Drawing inspiration from these methods, we propose a filtered EUMLE algorithm in App.~\ref{sec:filtering}, which we anticipate will achieve similar performance; determining its precise overhead is left to future work.
+All the options described above establish a lower bound on the minimum circuit depth required for QPE of $\Omega(\Delta^{-1})$, which translates in our framework to a maximum tolerable error rate $\gamma$ (and thus a minimum required number of qubits).
+If the error rate exceeds this threshold, the cost of estimating the ground state energy becomes exponential in $\epsilon$~\cite{moitraSuperresolution2015}.
+Therefore, we suggest that early fault-tolerant algorithm research should prioritize optimizing initial state preparation and identifying applications where state preparation costs is reasonably low.